deartc/FitBitLit/README.md

-  I want to use this project to compare 4 peoples' exercise data as they   prepare for the Kentucky Marathon.
+  This project  compares 4 peoples' exercise data as they   prepare for the Kentucky  Marathon.
 To run my project do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.
 Colab should automatically run.
+Kaggle can be accessed by clicking on Kaggle.
 Tableau can be accessed by clicking on the tableau link.

 Category 1: Python Programming Basics

-Conversion tool displaying data based on an external factor: the current date, and then  how many days remaining until some future date, the Kentucky Derby Festival MiniMarathon/Marathon.
+1.Conversion tool displaying data based on an external factor: the current date, and then  how many days remaining until some future date, the Kentucky Derby Festival MiniMarathon/Marathon.

-Dictionary or list, populated with several values, retrieved at least one value.
+2.Dictionary or list, populated with several values, retrieved at least one value.

-Regex to ensure  fields, a web address and an email address, are always stored and displayed in the same format.
+3. Regex to ensure  fields, a web address and an email address, are always stored and displayed in the same format.

 Category 2: Utilize External Data:

-A.Excel data files
+1.Excel data files
+Excel data file that was cleaned missing data
+NAN values

-B.Kagle
+B.Kagle file
+Location of exercise

+Calculate calories of  exercises with exercise location and weight

  C.Matplotlib to create charts/graphs of data.

 Category 3: Data Display
-Matplotlib
+Matplotlib-Scatter diagram
 Tableau to chart this data.
 https://public.tableau.com/views/TeresaHawkinsExerciseDataSet/Sheet3?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link